MASH: Modeling Abstention via Selective Help-Seeking: Results

 \subsection{Inference Mode II: w/ Abstention}

 \textbf{\methodname~shows strong abstention behavior off-the-shelf.} Table \ref{tab:iid_abstention} (left) reports the answer accuracy for the overall test dataset (Acc) and the non-abstained questions (Prec) for each method.\footnote{Note that it is possible to game one of these metrics by being over- or under-conservative.
-Therefore, all our conclusions are based on analyzing the two metrics collectively. } First, we observe that, apart from \methodname~w/ OTC on NaturalQA, all \methodname~variants substantially outperform the prompting and Alignment for Honestly based SFT approaches in terms of answer precision and report comparable overall accuracy.
+Therefore, all our conclusions are based on analyzing the two metrics collectively. } First, we observe that, apart from \methodname~w/ OTC on NaturalQA, all \methodname~variants substantially outperform the prompting and Alignment for Honesty based SFT approaches in terms of answer precision and report comparable overall accuracy.
 In a couple of instances, we find that the AFH (Absolute) baseline reports better accuracy (e.g. HotPotQA and NaturalQA) compared to \methodname, but this is accompanied by a 10-20\% drop in precision.

 We find that \methodname~w/ OTC-Strict, our best performing model from Section~\ref{sec:search_tool_results}, is comparable to DPO for NaturalQA and HotPotQA; it outperforms DPO based on Prec. ($59.9$ vs $53.1$ for HotPotQA) but reports lower overall accuracy ($17.3$ vs $19.9$).
-We attribute this to the fact that \methodname~w/ OTC-Strict is more conservative, i.e. more likely to abstain, than DPO.
-For 2Wiki, \methodname~w/ OTC-Strict outperforms DPO on both Acc and Prec metrics.
+We attribute this to \methodname~w/ OTC-Strict being more conservative (i.e. more likely to abstain) than DPO.
+For 2Wiki, \methodname~w/ OTC-Strict outperforms DPO on both Acc and Prec.
+This competitive performance is despite \methodname~using the noisier exact match as the reward signal (due to our compute constraints), while DPO uses a stronger and more reliable LLM judge (DeepSeek-V3.1).

+Finally, the Ternary baseline is outperformed by all methods and converges to always abstaining within 25 training steps on all datasets.
+This reproduces observations by~\citet{wei2025truthrl}, which similarly found convergence to abstaining for a vast majority of questions with exact match as the correctness signal.
+Using a stronger LLM judge alternative is outside the scope of this paper due to resource limitations.

 \textbf{\methodname~can differentiate between answerable and unanswerable questions.} Table~\ref{tab:iid_abstention} (right) shows the abstention classification results.
 As expected, we find that DPO models explicitly trained for abstention report the best results.
 Encouragingly, we see that \methodname~variants, except \methodname~w/ OTC on NaturalQA which does not learn to answer parametrically, report similarly high Abs(0) percentages as DPO.
 While DPO reports higher Delta for both datasets, Table~\ref{tab:iid_abstention} shows that these large improvements in Delta are often accompanied by a drop in precision.
 For example, DPO reports $13.2$\% better Delta than \methodname~w/ OTC-Strict for HotPotQA, but reports a $6.8\%$ lower precision.